 "In respect to the insinuations levelled at Beauvais, you will be willing to dismiss them in a breath.
 You have already fathomed the true character of this good gentleman.
-He is a busy-body, with much of romance and little of wit.
-Any one so constituted will readily so conduct himself, upon occasion of real excitement, as to render himself
+He is a busybody, with much of romance and little of wit.
+Any one so constituted will readily so conduct himself, upon occasion of real excitement, as to render himself liable to suspicion on the part of the overacute, or the ill-disposed.
+M. Beauvais (as it appears from your notes) had some personal interviews with the editor of L'Étoile, and offended him by venturing an opinion that the corpse, notwithstanding the theory of the editor, was, in sober

-^{ &}quot;A theory based on the qualities of an object will prevent its being unfolded according to its objects; and he who arranges topics in reference to their causes, will cease to value them according to their results.
+&quot;" A theory based on the qualities of an object will prevent its being unfolded according to its objects; and he who arranges topics in reference to their causes, will cease to value them according to their results.
 Thus the jurisprudence of every nation will show that, when law becomes a science and a system, it ceases to be justice.
 The errors into which a blind devotion to principles of classification has led the common law will be seen by observing how often the legislature has been obliged to come forward to restore the equity its scheme had lost."-Landor.

-liable to suspicion on the part of the overacute, or the ill-disposed.
-M. Beauvais (as it appears from your notes) had some personal interviews with the editor of L'Étoile, and offended him by venturing an opinion that the corpse, notwithstanding the theory of the editor, was, in sober fact, that of Marie.
+fact, that of Marie.
 'He persists,' says the paper, 'in asserting the corpse to be that of Marie, but cannot give a circumstance, in addition to those which we have commented upon, to make others believe.'
-Now, without readverting to the fact that stronger evidence 'to make others believe' could never have been adduced, it may be remarked that a man may very well be understood to believe, in a case of this kind. without the ability to advance a single reason for the belief of a second party.
+Now, without readverting to the fact that stronger evidence 'to make others believe' could never have been adduced, it may be remarked that a man may very well be understood to believe, in a case of this kind, without the ability to advance a single reason for the belief of a second party.
 Nothing is more vague than impressions of individual identity.
 Each man recognizes his neighbor, yet there are few instances in which any one is prepared to give a reason for his recognition.
 The editor of L'Étoile had no right to be offended at M. Beauvais's unreasoning belief.

-"The suspicious circumstances which invest him will be found to tally much better with my hypothesis of romantic busy-bodyism, than with the reasoner's suggestion of guilt.
-Once adopting the more charitable interpretation, we shall find no difficulty in comprehending the rose in the keyhole; the 'Marie' upon the slate; the 'elbowing the male relatives out of the way;' 'the aversion of permitting them to see the body;' the caution given to Madame

-B -, that she must hold no conversation with the gendarme until his (Beauvais's) return; and, lastly, his apparent determination 'that nobody should have anything to do with the proceedings except himself.'
+"The suspicious circumstances which invest him will be found to tally much better with my hypothesis of romantic busybodyism, than with the reasoner's suggestion of guilt.
+Once adopting the more charitable interpretation, we shall find no difficulty in comprehending the rose in the keyhole; the 'Marie' upon the slate; the 'elbowing the male relatives out of the way'; 'the aversion to permitting them to see the body'; the caution given to Madame B--, that she must hold no conversation with the gendarme until his (Beauvais's) return; and, lastly, his apparent determination 'that nobody should have anything to do with the proceedings except himself.'
 It seems to me unquestionable that Beauvais was a suitor of Marie's; that she coquetted with him; and that he was ambitious of being thought to enjoy her fullest intimacy and confidence.
-I shall say nothing more upon this point; and as the evidence fully rebuts the assertion of L'Étoile touching the matter of apathy on the part of the mother and other relatives, an APATHY inconsistent with the supposition of their believing the corpse to be that of the perfumery-girl, we shall now proceed as if the question of identity were settled to our perfect satisfaction."
+I shall say nothing more upon this point; and as the evidence fully rebuts the assertion of L'Étoile touching the matter of apathy on the part of the mother and other relatives, an apathy inconsistent with the supposition of their believing the corpse to be that of the perfumery-girl, we shall now proceed as if the question of identity were settled to our perfect satisfaction."